Culture of Europe: 20th-century and modern architecture

 Postmodern architecture emerged in the 1960s as a reaction against the austerity, formality, and lack of variety of modern architecture, particularly in the international style advocated by Le Corbusier and Ludwig Mies van der Rohe.
 Embraced in the USA first, it spread to Europe.
 In contrast to Modernist buildings, Postmodern buildings have curved forms, decorative elements, asymmetry, bright colors, and features often borrowed from earlier periods.
 Colors and textures unrelated to the structure or function of the building.
 While rejecting the "puritanism" of modernism, it called for a return to ornament, and an accumulation of citations and collages borrowed from past styles.
-It borrowed freely from classical architecture, rococo, neoclassical architecture, the Viennese secession, the British arts and crafts movement, the German Jugendstil.
+It borrowed freely from classical architecture, Rococo, neoclassical architecture, the Viennese secession, the British Arts and Crafts movement, the German Jugendstil.

 Deconstructivist architecture is a movement of postmodern architecture which appeared in the 1980s, which gives the impression of the fragmentation of the constructed building.
-It is characterized by an absence of harmony, continuity, or symmetry.
-Its name comes from the idea of "Deconstruction", a form of semiotic analysis developed by the French philosopher Jacques Derrida.
+The term first appeared in a 1988 exhibition of the same name in the Museum of Modern Art, new York, which saw the participation of several European architects, including Rem Koolhaas, Zaha Hadid, Bernard Tschumi and Coop Himmelb(l)au.
+Deonstructivism is characterized by an absence of harmony, continuity, or symmetry.
+Though its name comes from the idea of "Deconstruction", a form of semiotic analysis developed by the French philosopher Jacques Derrida, not all architects associated with this architecture were engaged with Derrida's philosophical discourse.
 Besides fragmentation, Deconstructivism often manipulates the structure's surface skin and creates by non-rectilinear shapes which appear to distort and dislocate elements of architecture.
 The finished visual appearance is characterized by unpredictability and controlled chaos.